Tigers vs. Red Sox MLB Betting Odds, Trends & Prediction

-The Tigers vs. Red Sox series continues from Fenway Park on Friday night at 7:10 p.m.
-ET.
-With Kenta Maeda set to oppose Tanner Houck in the pitching matchup, what’s the smart bet tonight from Boston?
+The Tigers vs. Red Sox series continues from Fenway Park at 4:10 p.m.
+ET on Saturday afternoon.
+With Reese Olson set to oppose Cooper Criswell in the pitching matchup, which side has the edge today in Boston?

 Game Matchup & Betting Odds